Skip to main content

 Rotating Coddingtown Mall sign in Santa Rosa, California, standing tall with retro mid-century design against a cloudy sky.

-The landmark rotating sign outside Coddingtown is still there — still spinning, still bright, and still one of Santa Rosa’s most iconic sights.
+The landmark rotating sign outside Coddingtown is one of Santa Rosa’s most iconic sights.

-Coddingtown celebrated its grand opening on November 29, 1962, It was a bold new shopping destination developed by local legend Hugh Codding, whose name the mall still bears.
-It began as an open-air shopping center with just thirteen businesses — among them, Lucky supermarket, Thrifty Drugstore (where you could get aspirin or ice cream for a nickel), and a few local staples like a bank, travel agency, and barber.
+Coddingtown celebrated its grand opening on November 29, 1962, It was a bold new shopping destination developed by Hugh Codding, whose name the mall still bears.
+It began as an open-air shopping center with just thirteen businesses — among them, Lucky supermarket, Thrifty Drugstore, and a few local staples like a bank, travel agency, and barber.

-At the time, it was a radical concept: suburban, car-friendly, and relaxed.
-The abundance of free parking made it even more appealing.
-And the rotating Coddingtown sign quickly became one of the most recognizable landmarks in Santa Rosa — a mid-century beacon that still stands today.
+At the time, it reflected a growing suburban retail model: car-oriented, low-density, and designed around convenience and parking access.
+The rotating Coddingtown sign quickly became one of the most recognizable landmarks in Santa Rosa — a mid-century beacon that still stands today.

 One of the biggest events was the opening of The Emporium on July 14, 1966.
 With it came the first escalators in Sonoma county.